2003 Indianapolis Colts season: Week 1: at Cleveland Browns

 The Colts had high expectations leading into the 2003 season, and hoped to start the season on the right track after a humiliating loss the New York Jets in the 2002 AFC Divisional Playoffs.
 Peyton Manning struggled for most of the game, throwing two interceptions in the first half.
 Kelly Holcomb and the Cleveland Browns suffered from similar problems, however, as Holcomb twice drove the Browns inside of the Indianapolis ten yard line, but failed to score a touchdown on either drive.
 With the game tied 6–6 in the fourth quarter, Manning flawlessly drove the Colts from their own 8 yard line to the Cleveland 25, the highlight of the drive being a 15-yard connection to wide receiver Reggie Wayne on a 3rd and 10 situation.
 With six seconds left, coach Tony Dungy called timeout and sent in kicker Mike Vanderjagt to attempt the game-winning field goal, which he connected on.
 This kick was Vanderjagt's first game winner since being labeled as an idiot kicker by Manning in the offseason after charging that Manning needed to show more emotion in games.

 Week 2: vs. Tennessee Titans

 Week 3: vs. Jacksonville Jaguars

 After being down 3–0 at halftime, the Colts scored 17 third quarter points followed by six points in the fourth quarter to beat Jacksonville 23-13 and improve to 3–0.
+A standout moment from the game occurred when Colts' rookie DB Mike Doss caused a fumble by Jaguars' RB Fred Taylor.
+Doss reportedly quipped, "Hey, Fred, you forgot something."
+In retaliation, Taylor told reporters ahead of their next encounter, "I'm going to bust his (butt).
+I'm going to punish him."